NGZheWee/ZheWee-NG-Portfolio/README.md

 ### 3. **Publications**
    This folder includes links to my research papers and reports, covering topics like predictive maintenance.
 The publications folder provides easy access to the full documents, allowing you to explore the research and findings in detail.

-## Contact
+## Contact and CV
-If you'd like to learn more about my work or discuss potential collaborations, feel free to reach out to me via email at [ngzhewee@berkeley.edu](mailto:ngzhewee@berkeley.edu).
+For more information on my academic and professional background, you can view my [CV](https://github.com/NGZheWee/ZheWee-NG-Portfolio/blob/main/CV_ZheWee_Ng.pdf).

-For more information, you can also visit my LinkedIn profile on [LinkedIn](https://www.linkedin.com/in/ngzhewee/).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ngzhewee/) or reach out via email at [ngzhewee@berkeley.edu](mailto:ngzhewee@berkeley.edu) to discuss my work or potential collaborations.